Stop the World (and Let Me Off)

 "Stop the World (and Let Me Off)" is a song written and originally performed by Carl Belew.
 It was released as a single first by Belew in January 1958.
 It was later followed by competing versions by Patsy Cline and Johnnie & Jack.
 The latter duo's version became the first successful version of the song to be a hit.
 It was later covered a decade later by Waylon Jennings and then again by Susan Raye in 1974.

 Carl Belew version

 Carl Belew wrote and recorded the original version of "Stop the World (and Let Me Off)".
 The song's composition was also credited to W.S.
-Stevenson (a pen name for Four Star Record executive Bill McCall).
+Stevenson (a pen name for 4 Star Records executive Bill McCall).
 The session was recorded in 1957.
-In December 1957, Belew's song was released as a single via Four Star Records, with the B-side being "I Can't Forget."
+In December 1957, Belew's song was released as a single via 4 Star Records, with the B-side being "I Can't Forget."